jtieri/habbgo/README.md

-# HabbGo
+# habbgo

 An emulation of Habbo Hotel as it was in the early to mid 2000's when its client was made in Macromedia's Director & powered in the web by the Shockwave plugin (RIP)

-HabbGo is extremely experimental and is a project I started when I was in college but never finished.
+habbgo is extremely experimental and is a project I started when I was in college but never finished.
 I will be reworking the project and breathing some new life into it over time.

 # Goals